-South Korea reports fewer than 50 new infections earning WHO praise
+South Korea reports fewer than 50 new infections, earning WHO praise

 Authorities have reported several cases of quarantine rules being broken over the past few days.
 The Gunpo city government south of Seoul said on Sunday it has filed a complaint with police against a couple in their 50s and their children who broke away from isolation and went out even after testing positive for the virus.

-A Korean student living in the United States sparked public uproar after taking fever remedy before flying home late last month.
+A Korean student living in the United States sparked public uproar after taking a fever remedy before flying home late last month.
 The student was found to have contracted the virus, putting some 20 other people who took the same flight in self quarantine.

 “We cannot maintain social distancing forever,” Kim said.
 “But it is the most effective measure to help protect others and yourself.”

-Reporting by Hyonhee Shin; Additional reporting by Joori Roh; Editing by Simon Cameron-Moore, Robert Birsel
+Reporting by Hyonhee Shin; Additional reporting by Joori Roh; Editing by Simon Cameron-Moore, Robert Birsel and Peter Graff